-While the brand strategy lies in the field of communication, it is tightly bound to your business strategy.
-Are you looking for great market penetration with very low price?
+While brand strategy lies in the field of communication, it is tightly bound to your business strategy.
+Are you looking for great market penetration at a very low price?
 Or are you looking to become top of mind for a cluster of high-spending customers?

 Do you know what your main promise is?

 81% of brands across Europe could disappear overnight and consumers wouldn’t care (Havas, 2019).
-Making a difference in their lives is that hard, and always will be, as people’s lives are full of other things, most of which more interesting or more pressing than your brand.
-Having a clear promise is then key for finding a place in the consumer’s mind and developing a great brand strategy.
+Making a difference in their lives is that hard, and always will be, as people’s lives are full of other things, most of which are more interesting or more pressing than your brand.
+Having a clear promise is the key to finding a place in the consumer’s mind and developing a great brand strategy.
 Will you help them find the cheapest flight online?
-Or will you get them their medicines quick?
+Or will you get them their medicines quickly?
 Or again will you bring the flavors of Mexico to their freezer?
 Whatever it is, make sure you have it clear, and let it be one.

 What you should do: write down your main promise.
 Put it next to some of your competitors’ names.
 Is it still believable?
 Then you need a new one.

 Easier said than done.
 While any company should try and achieve the largest possible market penetration (which means: talking to everybody), having a target audience in mind is essential for sharpening your brand.
 By knowing who you are talking to, you can try and assess their needs, thoughts, and frustrations.
 Knowing your target deeply – beyond stereotypes – can unlock precious insights for your brand strategy and make your brand feel really relevant.